 Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies.
-Given these limitations, during our audit we did identify deficiencies in internal control that we consider to be material weaknesses that are presented in the attached Schedule of Findings and Recommendations letter dated November 27, 2020.
+Given these limitations, during our audit we did not identify deficiencies in internal control that we consider to be material weaknesses or significant deficiencies.
 However, other material weaknesses may exist that have not been identified.